-Based on the CA School Dashboard, Granite Hill's overall performance indicates Chronic Absenteeism and CAASPP English Language Arts in the Orange (Low) category.
+Based on the CA School Dashboard, Granite Hill's overall performance indicates English Learner Progress in the Orange (Low) performance category.
 There were no state indicators that were in the Red (Very Low) category for the overall school performance.

 Referring to the California School Dashboard (Dashboard), any state indicator for which performance for any student group was two or more performance levels below the "all student" performance.